vscode-icons/vscode-icons/README.md

 I would like to thank the VSCode team for their support during this summer in terms of migrating this extension and prepare the new contribution point, specially [@aeschli](https://github.com/aeschli) for his good disposition.

-I would also thank to all the community for their support bringing ideas, collaborating and making this path easy and I would also like to stress the great help that [@jens1o](https://github.com/jens1o) has provided to the project.
+I would also like to thank all the community for their support bringing ideas, collaborating and making this path easy and I would also like to stress the great help that [@jens1o](https://github.com/jens1o) has provided to the project.
 He's amazing!
 And he's only 14!! :D Thanks, truly!

 ### State of the extension